fuxtrot/fun/README.md

 # fun
-## This is the Readme file for the FUN repository.
+## This is the Readme file for the FUN repository
 ---
 **Looking forward to play around here**